History of women's ice hockey in the United States: Minnesota

-Minnesota has long been synonymous with ice hockey.
-Beyond its famous boy's high school, men’s programs and professional teams, the state has evolved into a powerhouse for women’s hockey as well.
-From the earliest days in 1918—when the first women’s club team took to the ice at the University of Minnesota—to today’s record-breaking professional leagues, Minnesota has remained at the forefront US women's ice hockey.
+Minnesota maintains programs for ice hockey at the high school, collegiate, and professional levels, including women's hockey.
+Women’s club hockey began at the University of Minnesota in 1918.
+The state currently has professional women's leagues.

 In 1994, more than 500 member schools were sent letters by the Minnesota State high school league.
 The intent was to determine how many schools were interested in starting girls' ice hockey teams.
 Twenty-four expressed interest as the league was looking for a new sport for Title IX purposes.
 On March 21, 1994, the Minnesota State High School League sanctioned girls' ice hockey.
 Minnesota became the first state in the U.S. to sanction girls' ice hockey as a high school varsity sport.
 On March 25, 1995, Apple Valley High School defeated the South St. Paul Packers, 2–0, to become the first Minnesota girls' state high school champion.

 From 1994 to 2002, the number of varsity girls' teams in Minnesota expanded from 24 to 125 (in two classifications, AA and A).
 In 2001, a three-day girls' state tournament attracted 15,551 spectators.
 In 1994 there were 1,863 girls in the state participating in organized hockey outside of a varsity high school program.
 In 2002, the number increased to 6,856.

 NCAA Division I Programs

-Minnesota’s rich youth and high school traditions have naturally spilled over into collegiate hockey, where Division I programs thrive.
+Minnesota’s high school traditions have been linked into collegiate hockey, where Division I programs are held.

 As of the 2024–2025 season, there were 681 US-born NCAA Division I women hockey players.
 Minnesota led all states with 202 players followed by Massachusetts with 114 players and New York state in a distant third with 52 players.
 This number only represents the number of players who were born in the state.
 It does not include players who moved to Minnesota to play high school or prep hockey.

 The primary NCAA Division I women’s hockey programs in Minnesota include: